 Many graduate research and teaching assistantships and fellowships are available, though applicants should note that admission to the CSS PhD Program does not guarantee that an assistantship or fellowship will be awarded.

-A Masters Degree is required, with the MS in Mathematics, Statistics, Operations Research, or equivalent being the preferred degrees.
-Applicants with an MS in Computer Science, one of the biological sciences, economics, or finance are also eligible for admission assuming that evidence of MS-level mathematics or statistics capability is available.
+A Masters Degree is required, with the MS in Mathematics or Statistics being the preferred degrees.
+Applicants with an MS in computer science, the biological sciences, economics, or finance are also eligible for admission assuming that evidence of MS-level mathematics capability is available.